Bolton School Former Pupils

-Since the scheme began, almost 50 Old Boys have taken advantage of the bespoke support and guidance offered by mentors, including personal introductions to industry experts, assistance with interview technique and preparation, and tailored CV development.
+Since the scheme began, over 70 Old Boys have taken advantage of the bespoke support and guidance offered by mentors, including personal introductions to industry experts, assistance with interview technique and preparation, and tailored CV development.
 Every mentee who takes part in the programme is matched individually with a mentor chosen for them as a 'good fit', to ensure they receive the support they need.

 Taking your first step on the career ladder is a big task and finding the right opening does not come easily.
 Talking to Old Boltonians who have a lifetime’s experience in a particular field can provide very valuable insights, helping you to make the right choice and providing you with real support in finding the right job.

 If you are starting to consider your next steps, and would welcome tailored support from an Old Boy mentor through the Find Your Path scheme, please email firstname.lastname@example.org.

 George joined the scheme during his third year of studying Material Science and Engineering at Imperial College London, seeking a mentor to help him with the choice of what to do after graduation.
 George's mentor helped him to look at the various options available to him - from various employment industries to further education - considering which would be best suited to his skills and interests.
 As a result, George has enrolled at the University of Oxford to study a PhD.

 When reflecting on how the scheme helped, George noted that he is extremely grateful to his mentor for the invaluable advice and guidance on making his next step decision.

 Thaw Chit (Class of 2017)